 It is seeking answers but finding none.

-It is walking down the baby aisles and touching the onsies, picking up the booties, and wondering when.
+It is walking down the baby aisles and touching the onesies, picking up the booties, and wondering when.
 And then asking why.

-It is standing and shaking your angry fist to the heavens one minute, but on your knees praying for God’s mercy and crying out for His grace and miracle-working power the next.
+It is standing and shaking your angry fist to the heavens one minute, but on your knees praying for God’s mercy and crying out for His miracle-working power the next.

 It is feeling like an outcast, a leper, that no one understands.
 Or even tries to.

-It’s opening up your Facebook and seeing a pregnancy announcement…and then another…and another.
+It’s opening your Facebook and seeing a pregnancy announcement…and then another…and another.
 You feel jealous.
 You feel envious.
 And you feel bad for the crazy emotions that somehow overtake.
-But you can’t help but feel overlooked.
-Abandoned.
-Forgotten.
+But you can’t help but feel overlooked and abandoned.
 You can’t help but wonder if your prayers have gotten lost in the shuffle.

 It is feeling as though the cause of your infertility is because you wouldn’t make a good mother.
 Or you aren’t a good enough person.

-It is begging and pleading that this time, this month, everything changes and becomes different.
+It is begging and pleading that this time, this month, everything changes.